 If you need a refresher on the signs and symptoms of adrenal fatigue click on over here >

 Often we don’t see the effects of stress immediately or they reveal themselves in not so evident ways like skin issues, unexplained weight gain, an autoimmune diagnosis or migraines.
 True adrenal fatigue recovery focuses on addressing the root issue rather than temporarily masking the symptoms.

-If you are tried, overwhelmed or worn out, what can you actually start doing today to make a big impact on adrenal fatigue recovery?
+If you are tired, overwhelmed or worn out, what can you actually start doing today to make a big impact on adrenal fatigue symptoms?